-Denying the remote probe in the device tree does not uninstall the remote probe, but only denies access to the PRTG core server.
+When you deny the remote probe in the device tree, this does not uninstall the remote probe but only denies access to the PRTG core server.
 The remote probe continues to run on the target system until you uninstall it manually.

 Wait while the remote probe connects.
 Once the remote probe has connected, you can create groups, devices, and sensors to customize your monitoring via the new remote probe.